eric432/eric432.github.io/about.md

 ## Digging deeper?

 About Me?
 Who would want to know?
-Here is a link to my Portland music blog [ETHERBOMB](http://www.etherbomb.com/ "Portland Music Blog") where I (rarely these days) post my random tohughts on music.
+Here is a link to my Portland music blog [ETHERBOMB](http://www.etherbomb.com/ "Portland Music Blog") where I (rarely these days) post my random thoughts on music.
 I have performed (mostly on bass) in numerous musical acts over the years in both Portland OR and Tucson AZ.

 Some fun development project POCs I have saved.